Using Track DNS in cPanel

 - Domain Lookup allows you to find out the DNS settings of a domain name.
 This can be a very useful tool to make sure your DNS is set up properly right after DNS changes have been made.

-- Trace Route allows you to trace the route from the server your site is on to the computer you are accessing cPanel from (i.e., the number of servers and what servers your data must pass through to get to your site).
+- Trace Route allows you to trace the route from your server the site is on to the computer you're accessing cPanel from (i.e., the number of servers and what servers your data must pass through to get to your site).
 This is helpful in determining any network connection issues from your location to your server.

 Domain Lookup and Trace Route